GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 There are many examples of this, including:

-_Style_ would generate `ComputedStyle` based on stylesheets; but `ComputedStyle` was not immutable; in some cases it would be modified by later pipeline stages.
+_Style_ would generate `ComputedStyle`s based on stylesheets; but `ComputedStyle` was not immutable; in some cases it would be modified by later pipeline stages.

 _Style_ would generate a tree of `LayoutObject`, and then _layout_ would annotate those objects with size and positioning information.
 In some cases, _layout_ would even modify the tree structure.
 There was no clear separation between the inputs and outputs of _layout_.